JioaF/simple-short-link/README.md

-# simple-short-link
+# Simple-shortlink
-For creating a short link
+A website in development on an attempt to combine link shortener and linktree